Trumbull County police department considers new, painless way to restrain suspects

-VIENNA, Ohio (WKBN) – As the debate over police use of force continues, one department in Trumbull County is exploring other options.
+VIENNA, Ohio (WYTV) – As the debate over police use of force continues, one department in Trumbull County is exploring other options.

 The Vienna Police Department hosted nine other departments for a BolaWrap demonstration Thursday.
 The BolaWrap is a remote restraint device used to help secure someone in a way that won’t hurt them from 10 to 25 feet away.